ApiTheory/httpsql/README.md

 ## Project Status

 - [x] Alpha: Anyone can use this project, but don't put it into production projects.
-- [ ] Beta: Stable enough for most non-enterprise use-cases
+- [x ] Beta: Stable enough for most non-enterprise use-cases
 - [ ] Public: General Availability

 Watch our releases to get notified of updates.